OpenPeerPower/OpenPeerPower.github.io/_docs/installation/freenas.markdown

 sudo service devfs restart
 ```

-Edit the ruleset used by the jail in the FreeNAS GUI by going to Jails -> `hass` -> Edit ->  Jail Properties ->  devfs_ruleset
+Edit the ruleset used by the jail in the FreeNAS GUI by going to Jails -> `opp` -> Edit ->  Jail Properties ->  devfs_ruleset
 Set it to 7

 Start the Open Peer Power jail